RobotLocomotion/drake/doc/_pages/reviewable.md

 code whose date has passed.
 Removing deprecated code is not considered to be a breaking change, so do not add ``release notes: breaking change``.

+For commits that do not meet any of the above criteria, you must add the tag ``release notes: yes`` to indicate that you've considered the question.
+The pull request will be not be allowed to merge until it has at least one release notes label.

 # Joint Feature and Platform review

 For a review to be considered complete, both Feature Review and Platform Review